Halmar Friesen Racing

-Halmar Friesen Racing, also known as Halmar Racing Team, is an American professional stock car racing and dirt track racing team that currently competes in the NASCAR Craftsman Truck Series, fielding the No. 52 Toyota Tundra for Stewart Friesen full-time and the No. 62 Toyota full-time.
+Halmar Friesen Racing, also known as Halmar Racing Team, is an American professional stock car racing and dirt track racing team that currently competes in the NASCAR Craftsman Truck Series, fielding the No. 52 Toyota Tundra for Stewart Friesen full-time, the No. 62 Toyota full-time for multiple drivers, and the No. 72 Toyota part-time for Mike Christopher Jr.

 The team also fields modified racing cars for several drivers around the Northeastern United States, including for Stewart and his wife Jessica.